chb/smart-docs/libraries/java/index.md

 ---
 {% include JB/setup %}

+<div class='red_box'>Note: This Java client has not been updated to the
+SMART v0.6 API yet.
+You can continue to use it with version v0.5 of the API.</div>

 <div class='simple_small_box'>{% include githublink %}</div>

 This document describes the SMART Java Client Library, which you can use from a Java application to make authenticated REST calls into a SMART container.